 Continuous Positive Airway Pressure

-A continuous positive airway pressure (CPAP) machine is used to treat beneficiaries who have moderate to severe obstructive sleep apnea.
+A continuous positive airway pressure (CPAP) machine is used to treat beneficiaries who have moderate to severe obstructive sleep apnea (OSA).

 A respiratory cycle is defined as an inspiration, followed by expiration.
-Polysomnography is the continuous and simultaneous monitoring and recording of various physiological and pathophysiological parameters of sleep with physician review, interpretation, and report.
+Polysomnography (PSG) is the continuous and simultaneous monitoring and recording of various physiological and pathophysiological parameters of sleep with physician review, interpretation, and report.
 It must include sleep staging, which is defined to include a 1-4 lead electroencephalogram (EEG), and electrooculogram (EOG), and a submental electromyogram (EMG).

-Polysomnography must also include at least the following additional parameters of sleep: airflow, respiratory effort, and oxygen saturation by oximetry.
-It may be performed as either a whole night study for diagnosis only or as a split night study to diagnose and initially evaluate treatment.
+PSG must also include at least the following additional parameters of sleep: airflow, respiratory effort, and oxygen saturation via oximetry.
+It may be performed as either a full-night study for diagnostic purposes only or as a split night study to diagnose and initiate treatment evaluation.

 Apnea is defined as the cessation of airflow for at least 10 seconds documented on a polysomnogram.